darrinsden/highspot/README.md

 ### Bug TODOS:
 	* TODO: search is a touch wonky.. for some reason if a search is returned that is a small number of results, they don’t display

+### General Considerations:
+    * The page may slow down if the data set is much larger...
+I have not noticed a slowdown, but as more stuff is added to the page, it will happen.
+    Suggestion is to perhaps remove ites form the top of the list as you scroll down, and then to add items as you scroll up.
+This also lends to the approach of have a search theat is always in view.